 But that panic also comes up for another reason: You’re forgetting that YOU are the expert.
 When we’re trying to pitch and land clients, it can be easy to focus on what we want (the work) and forget that we are actually offering them a valuable service.

 In other words, they’re not doing you a favor by hiring you; they’re hiring you because they need your valuable help.

 Your client is not a marketing or copywriting expert.

 (Unless you’re working for a creative director, of course, but that’s a slightly different scenario.
-And even then—you were hired for a reason.)
+Even then—you were hired for a reason.)

-And because your client is not a marketing or copywriting expert, they have HIRED a copywriting expert to help them: You.
+Because your client is not a marketing or copywriting expert, they have HIRED a copywriting expert to help them: you.